muety/anchr-android/README.md

 ## To Do
 There is still plenty of space for improvements.
 Those include:

+* Add ability to sign up
 * Add ability to delete collections
-* Add ability to sign up
+* Add ability to share collections
 * Improve database helpers (e.g. hide one-to-many relation between collections and links from the outside)
 * Enhance offline mode
   * Show cached content while initial request is pending